 Contacting a New York Personal Injury Attorney

-If you or a loved one experienced an injury from an accident with an uninsured driver, contact one of the Long Island, New York personal injury attorneys at Friedman & Simon, L.L.P., Injury Lawyers, as soon as possible to discuss your options.
-We invite you to call now for a no-obligation case review and a free consultation at 516-932-0400.
-A professional opinion from an experienced and compassionate lawyer can help.
+If you or a loved one experienced an injury from an accident caused by an uninsured driver, contact one of the Long Island, New York, personal injury attorneys at Friedman & Simon, L.L.P.